Cape Verdeans

-Cape Verdeans, also called Cabo Verdeans (cabo-verdiano), are a creole ethnic group native to Cape Verde, an island nation in West Africa consisting of an archipelago in the central Atlantic Ocean.
-Cape Verde is a multi-ethnic society, which means that it is home to people of many different ethnic backgrounds.
-Cabo Verdeans do not consider their nationality as an ethnicity but as a citizenship with various ethnicities.
+Cape Verdeans, also called Cabo Verdeans (cabo-verdiano), are a people native to Cape Verde, an island nation in West Africa consisting of an archipelago in the central Atlantic Ocean.
+Cape Verde is a multi-ethnic society.

 Ethnic groups

 The Cape Verde archipelago was uninhabited when the Portuguese landed there in 1456.
-Slaves and Arabs from adjacent West Africa were brought to the islands to work on Portuguese plantations.
-As a result, many Cape Verdeans, are of mixed ethnicity (mestiços in Portuguese).
-European ancestors also include Italian, and French.
-The last time Cape Verde counted racial origin was in the 1950 census.
+Africans from the main lands were brought to the islands to work on Portuguese plantations.
+As a result, many Cape Verdeans have a multi-ethnic ancestry.
+The last time racial groups were counted in Cape Verde was in the 1950 census.

 Italian seamen who were granted land by the Portuguese Empire, were followed by Portuguese settlers, exiles, and Portuguese Jews (lançados) who were victims of the Inquisition.
 Many foreigners from other parts of the world settled in Cape Verde as their permanent country.
-Most of them were Dutch, French, British, Spanish, or the English, as well as Arabs and Jews (from Lebanon and Morocco).
+Most of them were Dutch, French, British, Spanish, or the English, as well as some MENA population and Jews (from Lebanon and Morocco).

 The most important ethnic roots for Cape Verde based on historically known presence, cultural retention and ancestral connections are those of the Mandinga, Wolof, Biafada, Papel and Bainouk ethnicities, while the remaining suspected ethnicities will show much variation in actual contributions to Cape Verde's ethnogenesis.
 But for each of them there is some kind of historical testimony to their presence in Cape Verde, which are the Fula, Sereer, Diola, Cassanga, Basari/Tenda, Balanta, Bijagos, Nalu, Cocoli, Baga, Susu, Jallonké, Bambara and Sape.

 Diaspora

 Prior to independence in 1975, many thousands of people emigrated from drought-stricken Portuguese Cape Verde, formerly an overseas province of Portugal.
 Because these people arrived using their Portuguese passports, they were registered as Portuguese immigrants by the authorities.
 Today, more Cape Verdeans live abroad than in Cape Verde itself, with significant emigrant Cape Verdean communities in Brazil and in the United States (102,000 of Cape Verdeans descent in the U.S., with a major concentration on the New England coast from Providence, Rhode Island, to New Bedford, Massachusetts).

-In 2008, Portugal’s National Statistics Institute estimated that there were 68,145 Cape Verdeans who legally resided in Portugal.
+In 2008, Portugal's National Statistics Institute estimated that there were 68,145 Cape Verdeans who legally resided in Portugal.
 This made up "15.7% of all foreign nationals living legally in the country."